MicrochipTech/PIC32CXBZ2_WBZ45x_Zigbee_Home_Thermostat/README.md

 ## 5. Harmony MCC Configuration<a name="step5">

-### Getting started with E-PAPER DISPLAY with WBZ451 CURIOSITY BOARD.
+### Getting started with Thermostat application with WBZ451 CURIOSITY BOARD.

 | Tip | New users of MPLAB Code Configurator are recommended to go through the [overview](https://onlineDocs.microchip.com/pr/GUID-1F7007B8-9A46-4D03-AEED-650357BA760D-en-US-6/index.html?GUID-AFAB9227-B10C-4FAE-9785-98474664B50A) |
 | :- | :- |